Skip to content

 Sulfur (S) Element

 Sulfur is multivalent non-metal, abundant, and odorless.
 Pure sulfur is a tasteless, odorless, brittle, pale yellow solid that is a poor conductor of electricity and insoluble in water.
-It can … Read more
+It can be found in nature as a pure element or as … Read more

 Nitrogen Element- Definition, Occurrence, Properties, Uses, Effects